aschmiedeke/gbtdocs/docs/references/observing/configure.rst

 """"""""""""""""""

 Specifies the name of the GBT receiver to be used.
-The names and frequency ranges of the receivers can be found in Table XX
+The names and frequency ranges of the receivers can be found in :numref:`tab-receivers-pf` and :numref:`tab-receivers-gregorian`.

-.. todo:: Add table reference.

 ``backend`` (str)